7 MIN READ

-Forming a team takes time, and members often go through recognizable stages as they change from being collections of strangers to united groups with common goals.
+Forming a team takes time, and members often go through recognizable stages as they change from being a collection of strangers to a united group with common goals.
 Bruce Tuckman's Forming, Storming, Norming, and Performing model describes these stages.
 When you understand it, you can help your new team become effective more quickly.

 In this article and in the video, below, we'll look at how you can use this model to build a highly productive team.